 apartment greenhouse alternatives that still recreate greenhouse conditions without the bulk or weight.

-Mini balcony greenhouses are compact, lightweight, and designed for small spaces.
+Mini balcony greenhouses are compact, lightweight, and designed for small outdoor spaces.

-They usually feature a simple frame with clear plastic covering and one or two shelves inside.
+Most include a simple frame with a clear cover and one or two shelves for growing herbs, seedlings, or other small plants.

 - Have a narrow or shallow balcony

-- Want something easy to move or remove
+- Want something easy to move or store

-- Are growing herbs, seedlings, or a few small plants
+- Plan to grow herbs, seedlings, or a few small plants

-Because of their size, mini greenhouses warm up quickly but can also overheat,
+💡 Keep in mind: Because of their small size, mini greenhouses warm up quickly on sunny days.

 - Want to grow more plants without crowding